werf/werf/docs/pages_en/advanced/ci_cd/run_in_container/use_kubernetes.md

             path: config.json
 ```

-Create pod and perform application deployment in the target namespace:
+Create a Pod and deploy the application to the target namespace:

 ```shell
 kubectl -n quickstart-application apply -f werf-converge.yaml kubectl -n quickstart-application logs -f werf-converge
 ```

-### Linux kernel without rootless overlayfs and privileged container
+### Linux kernel without rootless OverlayFS and privileged container

-werf converge command will run in the one-shot Pod.
-Note that `CONTAINER_REGISTRY_REPO` should be replaced with real address of container registry repo, for which there is `registrysecret` configured in the previous step.
+The werf converge command will be executed in a special Pod.
+Note that `CONTAINER_REGISTRY_REPO` must be replaced with the real address of the container registry repo for which we configured `registrysecret` at the previous step.

 ```yaml
 # werf-converge.yaml